Dorian8013/algo/docs/client-macos-wireguard.md

 ## Locate the Config File

-Algo generates a WireGuard configuration file, `wireguard/<username>.conf`, and a QR code, `wireguard/<username>.png`, for each user defined in `config.cfg`.
+rAlgo generates a WireGuard configuration file, `wireguard/<username>.conf`, and a QR code, `wireguard/<username>.png`, for each user defined in `config.cfg`.
 Find the configuration file and copy it to your device if you don't already have it.

-Note that each client you use to connect to Algo VPN must have a unique WireGuard config.
+Note that each client you use to connect to rAlgoVPN must have a unique WireGuard config.

 ## Configure WireGuard